ballantyne/sec_entities/README.md

 ## Installation

-To install the 'sec_query' Ruby Gem run the following command at the terminal prompt.
+To install the 'sec_entities' Ruby Gem run the following command at the terminal prompt.

 `gem install sec_entities`

-For an example of what type of information 'sec_query' can retrieve, run the following command:
+For an example of what type of information 'sec_entities' can retrieve, run the following command:

 `bundle exec rspec spec`

-If running 'sec_query' from the command prompt in irb:
+If running 'sec_entities' from the command prompt in irb:

 `irb -rubygems`